 Transaction mode

-Transaction mode allows PgDog to share just a few PostgreSQL server connections with thousands of clients.
-This is required for at-scale production deployments where the number of clients is much higher than the number of available Postgres connections.
+Transaction mode allows PgDog to share just a few of PostgreSQL server connections with thousands of clients.
+This is required for at-scale production deployments where the number of clients is much higher than the number of available connections to the database.

 How it works